 The bass is provided by a pair of Cerwin Vega Vega Pro Shallow 10″ subwoofers.
 These are rated at 300W RMS.
 A ready made enclosure isn’t good enough, so we put NET Audio of Wichita Falls, TX to the task of designing and building a fiberglass ported enclosure.
 They did an outstanding job, as usual.
 The rear seat still latches, the bass is killer, and our client was blown away.

-This is a brief build write-up for a local client, Blake C., with a 2009 GMC Sierra extended cab pickup truck.
-We had previously worked on another vehicle for him, doing a standard radio + 4 speaker installation in a college runner car for them.
+This 2009 extended cab GMC Sierra came in as a father-to-son referral for Blake C., with his 2009 GMC Sierra extended cab pickup truck.
+I had previously upgraded another vehicle for him, doing a radio + 4 speaker installation in a college runner car for them.
 That turned into a bit more than I expected, as it was discovered the rear window had been shattered, then replaced poorly.
-However, as usual we got the job done and he came back for a second round of audio work on a newer vehicle.
+However, it was all smiles when they took delivery and he came back for a second round of audio work on a newer vehicle.

 The owner of this vehicle came to us after Barry had worked on his son’s vehicle.
-His son was happy and so the customer was happy as well.
+That feeling from good music in the car is infectious, right?
 It was time to put some money into making this F-150 a more enjoyable ride, and we agreed on a bass package and a GPS navigation head unit for the dash.
-The factory sound system was not good at all, and it was time to do away with the GPS unit stuck to the windshield.
+The factory sound system was a total letdown, and it was time to do away with the satnav box stuck to the windshield.

 Barry was given a budget and told to do what he thought was best.
 This meant going with some products that have stood the test of reliability, ease of use, sound quality and bang-for-your-buck.
 These factors matter more than the brand names, but it’s a Clarion head unit, CDT Audio subwoofers, T-Spec power and signal cables, a Precision Power amplifier, and an Atrend perfect fit enclosure.